 Our dedicated Animal Care Volunteers assist with daily feeding and general care of the Nature Center’s many animal ambassadors.
 All permanently injured or otherwise human-dependent, our animals form a vital part of our educational programs.
 Inquire today about current openings!

-Snakes: We are currently looking for an adult volunteer who would like to be trained to feed and care for our resident snakes.
-Work involves feeding, watering, and cleaning after these animals every other Friday.
-Prior experience handling snakes is preferred.
+Mammals: We are looking for 1 volunteer who would like to be trained to feed and care for our resident small mammals (rabbits, guinea pigs, etc.) on Saturdays.
+Work involves feeding, watering, and cleaning after these animals each week.

 Because formal training will be provided by our Director of Animal Care, we are seeking volunteers who are able to provide us with a long-term commitment.